CNAG-Biomedical-Informatics/convert-pheno/README.md

        -mapping-file                  Fields mapping YAML (or JSON) file -match                         Type of search [>exact|mixed]
-       -max-lines-sql                 Maxium number of lines read from SQL dump [500] -min-text-similarity-score     Minimum score for cosine similarity (or Sorensen–Dice coefficient) [0.8] (to be used with --match mixed)
+       -max-lines-sql                 Maxium number of lines read from SQL dump [500] -min-text-similarity-score     Minimum score for cosine similarity (or Sorensen-Dice coefficient) [0.8] (to be used with --match mixed)
        -nc|-no-color                  Don't print colors to STDOUT
        -ohdsi-db                      Use Athena-OHDSI database (~1.2GB) with -iomop -out-dir                       Output (existing) directory